nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-1/index.md

 In the center, we have access to all of the rows of the loaded DataFrame.
 On the right, a **Summary** tab, showing that indeed there are no duplicates or missing values.
 Clicking in a certain column, summary statistics of that column will be shown.

 On the left, in the **Operations** tab, there are several pre-built operations that can be applied to the DataFrame.
+The operations feature many of the most common data wrangling tasks, such as filtering, sorting, and grouping, and is a quick way to generate boilerplate code for these tasks.

-If it were the case that some DataFrames needed cleaning, those steps could also be done using the Data Wrangler, in a low-code format.
-The desired operation would have to be selected and applied.
-In this case, the data was already in good shape, so we moved on to EDA.
+In our case, the data was already in good shape, so we moved on to the EDA stage.

 ### Exploratory Data Analysis